CIN: L35923HR1950PLC001614 TO THE MEMBERS:-

 Your Company strives to provide the best working environment with ample opportunitiesto grow and explore.
 Your Company maintains a work environment that is free from physicalverbal and sexual harassment.
 Every initiative and policy of the Company takes care ofwelfare of all its employees.
 The human resource development function of the Company isguided by a strong set of values and policies.
 The details of initiatives taken by theCompany for the development of human resource are given in Management Discussion andAnalysis Report.
 The Company maintained healthy cordial and harmonious industrialrelations at all levels throughout the year.

-The Business Responsibility Reporting as required by Regulation 34 of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 is not applicable to yourCompany for the financial year ending 31st March 2016.
+The Business Responsibility Reporting as required by Regulation 34 of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 is not applicable to yourCompany for the year under review.

 PERSONNEL AND PARTICULARS OF EMPLOYEES

 The industrial relations with the workers and staff of the Company remained cordialthroughout the year.
 There was unity of objective among all levels of employeescontinuously striving for improvement in work practices and productivity.
 Training anddevelopment of employees continue to be an area of prime importance.

 Particulars of the employees as required under section 197 (12) of the Companies Act2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 and forming part of the Directors' Report for the year ended 31st March2017 is annexed to this report and forms an integral part of this report.